Bill Dixon

 William Robert Dixon (October 5, 1925 – June 16, 2010) was an American composer and educator.
 Dixon was one of the seminal figures in free jazz and late twentieth-century contemporary music.
-His was also a prominent activist for artist's rights and African American music tradition.
+He was also a prominent activist for artists' rights and African-American music tradition.
 He played the trumpet, flugelhorn, and piano, often using electronic delay and reverb.

 Biography

 Dixon hailed from Nantucket, Massachusetts, United States.
 His family moved to Harlem, in New York City, in 1934.
 He enlisted in the Army in 1944; his unit served in Germany before he was discharged in 1946.
 His studies in music came relatively late in life, at the Hartnette Conservatory of Music (1946–1951), which he attended on the GI Bill.
 He studied painting at Boston University and the WPA Arts School and the Art Students League.
 From 1956 to 1962, he worked at the United Nations, where he founded the UN Jazz Society.

-In the 1960s Dixon established himself as a major force in the jazz avant-garde.
+In the 1960s, Dixon established himself as a major force in the jazz avant-garde.
 In 1964, Dixon organized and produced the October Revolution in Jazz, four days of music and discussions at the Cellar Café in Manhattan.
 The participants included pianist Cecil Taylor and bandleader Sun Ra.
 It was the first free-jazz festival of its kind.
 Dixon later co-founded the Jazz Composers Guild, a cooperative organization that sought to create bargaining power with club owners and effect greater media visibility.
 A key participant in the seminal Judson Dance Theater at Judson Memorial Church in Greenwich Village, New York City, Dixon was one of the first artists to produce concerts mixing free jazz and improvisational dance, spending several years in a close collaboration with dancer Judith Dunn, with whom he formed the Judith Dunn/Bill Dixon Company.

-He recorded relatively little during this period, though he co-led some releases with Archie Shepp and appeared on Cecil Taylor's Blue Note record Conquistador! in 1966.
+In 1967, RCA Victor released Intents and Purposes, Dixon's first album as a leader.
+During this period, he also co-led some releases with Archie Shepp and appeared on Cecil Taylor's Blue Note record Conquistador! in 1966.
 In 1967, he composed and conducted a score for the United States Information Agency film, The Wealth of a Nation, produced and directed by William Greaves.